-NACUBO invites you to share your expertise and practical wisdom on tax issues affecting higher education institutions by submitting a proposal to present in 2021 Unrelated Business Income Tax (UBIT) program which will be offered online February 24-25.
+NACUBO invites you to share your expertise and practical wisdom on tax issues affecting higher education institutions by submitting a proposal to present at the 2021 Tax Forum which will be offered online October 12-13 and November 3-4.

 The following list is illustrative of the presentation topics we are looking to have addressed.
 We're looking for case study approaches wherever possible.
 Relevant topics not appearing on the list will be considered.

 - People payments: student employment tax challenges

 - Excise taxes writ large (federal, state, foreign)

 - State and local tax issues (not employment-related)

 - International tax reporting issues (Forms 926 and 5471; K-2s, K-3s)